airbytehq/quickstarts/Airbyte_dbt_Snowflake_and_Looker_(ADSL)_Stack /README.md

 This folder in the repo provides you with a quickstart template for building a full data stack using Airbyte, dbt, Snowflake and Looker Stack.

-Airbyte-dbt-Dagster Integration

 For this project, we will extract data from GitHub using Airbyte, load it into Snowflake, while applying data transformation step using dbt.
+After that, we woudl visualize the date in Looker.
 While this template might not dive into specific data or transformations, its goal is to showcase the synergy of these tools.

 This quickstart is designed to minimize setup hassles and propel you forward.